Modeling and benchmarking quantum optical neurons for efficient neural computation: Introduction

 A further advance toward more efficient AI was presented in Roncallo et al.~\cite{roncallo}, where the concept of quantum optical neuron (QON) was introduced.
 In this framework, input and weight vectors are encoded into single-photon wavefronts using spatial light modulators.
 The scalar product between these quantum states is then estimated through HOM interference, enabling a hardware-level realization of a neuron’s pre-activation—namely, the internal combination of inputs and weights prior to the activation function.
 Significantly, this approach achieves a computational cost independent of input dimensionality (super-exponential speed-up) while exploiting the inherently bosonic nature of photons.

 In this work, we extend and generalize the QON model by exploring new optical configurations, particularly a Mach–Zehnder (MZ) \cite{MZ1,MZ2,zhang,scott,qi,kim,doughan,kim2} interferometer setup with dual modulation paths.
-We investigate both amplitude and phase modulation schemes, yielding a broader family of physically realizable pre-activation functions that differ nonlinearly from classical inner products.
+We investigate amplitude-, phase-, and intensity-based modulation schemes, yielding a broader family of physically realizable pre-activation functions that differ nonlinearly from classical inner products.

 Unlike quantum kernel methods \cite{hofmann,bowie}, our approach does not involve high-dimensional Hilbert space embeddings.
 Instead, we focus on quantum-inspired functions that are experimentally implementable and potentially more efficient in training and inference.
 QONs are simulated here in software as fully differentiable modules, enabling end-to-end training with gradient-based optimization.
+We also introduce a layered quantum optical neural network (QONN) architecture built entirely from QONs, and demonstrate its ability to scale to multiclass classification problems.

-We further introduce a layered quantum optical neural network (QONN) architecture built entirely from QONs, and demonstrate its ability to scale to multiclass classification problems.
+Beyond expanding the family of physically grounded pre-activation functions, we provide a systematic and statistically robust assessment of QON performance.
+All experiments are repeated across multiple independent runs and evaluated under both ideal and non-ideal conditions, allowing us to quantify accuracy, convergence stability, and sensitivity to realistic optical imperfections.
+Performing simulations under non-ideal conditions, accounting for decoherence, noise, and photon losses, could yield valuable insights for the practical implementation of a quantum artificial neuron based on photons.
+In this regard, we mention that quantum machine learning implemented with photon technologies has already been experimentally verified in \cite{Wang2021}.\\

-Our contributions can be summarized as follows: \begin{itemize} \item We formalize a unified mathematical framework for QONs based on interferometric setups. \item We introduce a modular QON-based network and validate its learning capabilities on standard benchmarks. \item We compare multiple pre-activation functions—including phase- and amplitude-based encodings—in both binary and multiclass settings, showing that some QONs can match, and in specific cases surpass, classical performance. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We develop a unified theoretical and computational framework for QONs based on HOM and MZ interferometric architectures. \item We derive a family of physically grounded pre-activation functions and integrate them into modular, fully differentiable QON and QONN designs. \item We provide a systematic and statistically robust comparison of QON variants—under both ideal and non-ideal conditions and relative to a classical baseline—clarifying their accuracy, stability, and robustness properties. \end{itemize}

-These results support the idea that QONs are not only theoretically interesting but also practically viable for future low-power and high-speed AI applications.
+These results support the idea that QONs are not only theoretically interesting but also practically viable for future low-power and high-speed AI applications, including autonomous vision, wearable health monitoring, remote sensing, and fast scientific imaging.